 Now we’ve answered ‘can I use my disability parking permit in another state?’, here’s another big question … Is your converted car or wheelchair accessible car insured?
 What about your wheelchair or mobility scooter?

-Because if it isn’t, your trip could end up a rollercoaster ride.
+Because if it isn’t, your trip could end up a rollercoaster ride no matter how much interstate disability parking is at your fingertips.
 Imagine your car or mobility equipment getting damaged, stolen or broken when you’re away.
 Or any time for that matter.

 The best time to get insurance is sooner than later.
 So contact us today to find out more or get a quote.